AsahiLinux/docs/Debian.md

 * Follow the [U-Boot Wiki Entry](https://github.com/AsahiLinux/docs/wiki/U-Boot) to make space, setup a 12.1 stub partition using the asahi installer and install u-boot.

+* If you have a EFI binary on the NVMe and want to boot from the usb stick, you need to interrupt u-boot on the countdoun by pressing any key and run the following comamnd to boot from usb:

+        run bootcmd_usb0

 * Reboot with the USB stick connected, the Debian livesystem should automatically start, if it doesn't load the kernel and initrd manually, you can use tab.
 For x try 0,1,2,...

 ```